Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB1010302), the National Natural Science Foundation of China (Grant No. 62106261), the funding from Institute of Automation, Chinese Academy of Sciences(Grant No. E411230101).
+This work is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB1010302), and the National Natural Science Foundation of China (Grant No. 62576341 and No. 32441109), and the Beijing Natural Science Foundation (Grant No.4252052), and the funding from Institute of Automation, Chinese Academy of Sciences (Grant No. E411230101), and the Beijing Major Science and Technology Project under Contract (Grant No. Z241100001324005).

 \ifCLASSOPTIONcaptionsoff

 \fi